 There is no general rule for this policy since users’ preferences can greatly vary.
 We suggest keeping a few versions of files each time and deleting unavailable files from the backup repository after certain intervals (one month or more, for example).
 Such an approach helps to restore data in the event you find data missing after a few backup cycles.
 It also maintains an efficient backup repository, thanks to the deletion of files that have been removed from your data.

 - You will then need to schedule Windows 10 incremental backup runs.
 For data that changes often it is better to select a daily backup cycle, for anything else you may prefer a weekly or monthly basis.

 - Full Backup Options help keep backup sizes low and ensure you can restore data quickly.
-If you can only run incremental block-level backups for data that changes often, you can get a backup archive that significantly exceeds your actual data size (each incremental copy stores all data changed from the last full backup).
+If you can only run incremental block-level backups for data that changes often, you can get a Windows 10 cloud backup archive that significantly exceeds your actual data size (each incremental copy stores all data changed from the last full backup).